-In closing, a huge and sincere thanks to the members of the Board for their time and support over the past 12 months, often going above and beyond the call of duty.
+In closing, a huge and sincere thanks to the members of the Board for their time and support over the past 12 months.
 Their commitment to the management of BYC is helping "our kids" to have an opportunity for a future beyond what may have been.

-Thank you, John Robertson
+Thank you John Robertson